ndelage/one_photo_one_song/README.md

 Why not help out with the development of this app?
 There are a ton of features we still need to implement:

-* A helper method for parsing query params
 * Tests for our existing code
 * Styling
 * Instagram profile integration (another model)
-* Another view for creating a new SoundStripe (the combo of image and song)
 * ?

 For this repo and submit a pull request!